Starting a new year won’t necessarily solve any of the problems or challenges your church is facing.

-The course and the plan go hand in hand and they will set you up for success in 2021.
+The course and the plan go hand in hand and they will set you up for success.
 Of course, each year you can update your plan and let it guide you for years to come.

-You get the course, the plan, and the digital tool immediately when you join Church Fuel.
+You get the course, the plan, and the resource immediately when you join Church Fuel.